AETC in Washington

 In addition to training offered through the Madison Clinic, the NW AETC also partners with other HIV- and health-related agencies to bring state-of-the-science clinical education opportunities to health care providers throughout Washington.
-Currently, these agencies include: the Seattle STD/HIV Prevention Training Center; the Reproductive Health Training Center (through the Center for Health Training in Seattle); the Addiction Technology Transfer Center at the University of Washington; the University of Washington Schools of Dentistry, Health Services, Medicine, Nursing, and Pharmacy; and other local, regional, and national health-promoting organizations, such as the Association for Nurses in AIDS Care.
+Currently, these agencies include: the Seattle STD/HIV Prevention Training Center; the Family Planning National Training Centers (through Cardea in Seattle); the Addiction Technology Transfer Center at the University of Washington; the University of Washington Schools of Dentistry, Health Services, Medicine, Nursing, and Pharmacy; and other local, regional, and national health-promoting organizations, such as the Association for Nurses in AIDS Care.
 Alone or in concert with these institutions, the NW AETC continues to explore and develop new and innovative approaches and technologies to meet the ongoing continuing education needs of health care providers across the state.

 Harborview Medical Center

 Minority Provider/ Minority-Serving Projects

 The Northwest AIDS Education and Training Center's Tribal BEAR (Building Effective AIDS Response) Project provides tribal clinics with state-of-the-art HIV/AIDS care and treatment training.